-If you use COPY and you want the new diskette to contain a copy of DOS, you must first FORMAT the diskette with the appropriate option; then use COPY.
-Unlike DISKCOPY, COPY will not copy the system files for you.
+If you use COPY and you want the new diskette to contain a copy of DOS, you must first use FORMAT to format the diskette with the appropriate option; then use COPY.
+Unlike DISKCOPY, COPY does not copy the system files for you and does not automatically format a new diskette.